Valerian root

 Precautions:

-While valerian root is generally considered safe for most people, it may not be suitable for everyone.
-It is important to consult with a healthcare provider before using valerian root, especially if you are pregnant, nursing, or taking any medications.
+While Valerian root is generally considered safe for most people, it may not be suitable for everyone.
+It's important to talk to a healthcare provider before using Valerian root, especially if you are pregnant, nursing, or taking other medications.
+Some people may experience side effects such as dizziness, headaches, or gastrointestinal issues.

-Overall, valerian root can be a helpful natural remedy for managing symptoms of panic disorder, but it is important to use it in conjunction with other treatment strategies, such as therapy and medication, for optimal results.
+Overall, Valerian root can be a helpful natural remedy for managing symptoms of panic disorder, but it's important to use it as part of a comprehensive treatment plan that may include therapy, lifestyle changes, and other interventions.

 Supplements for Panic Disorder